NobuhiroMoteki/NdimSpline_JAX/README.md

     %timeit s5D_fun(x) # function and it's gradient evaluation
     %timeit s5D_fun_jitted(x) # function and it's gradient evaluation (jitted)
     ```
 The jitted version will be faster by 1-3 orders of magnitude than non-jitted version.
+I observed that the difference was larger for smaller n (number of grid points).

-Please run the `caller.py` for executing the above example.
+For executing this example, just run the `caller.ipynb` on JupyterNotebook or excetute the `caller.py` script.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Jupyter Notebook version
+## Supplemental materials
-In addition to the above `SplineCoefs_from_GriddedData` and `SplineInterpolant` modules callable from the `caller.py` or any user's Python codes, this project also includes `.ipynb` files scripting the individual dimensional cases.
-These `.ipynb` files would be useful for user's understandings or customizations.
+The `./jupyter_notebooks` subfolder contains `.ipynb` files scripting the individual dimensional cases.
+These files would help user's understandings or customizations.

 ## Reference